malmiteria/super-alternative-to-super/README.md

 A().method() # prints A then prints B
 ```

-In case of multiple inharitence, super visit the next class in line:
+In case of multiple inheritance, super visit the next class in line:
 ```
 class C:
     def method(self):